About

 Article 1 of The Universal Declaration of Human Rights (adopted by the United Nations in 1948) begins, “All human beings are born free and equal in dignity and rights”.
 This is obviously not true.
 It an ideal, and that is what human rights are: a set of ideals.
 The Article goes on to state that humans are “endowed with reason and conscience and should act towards one another in a spirit of brotherhood”.
 Again, this is idealistic, but when this is not the case, I believe international law can come in and help guide us.

-Apart from highlighting human rights issues and the associated international law, one of the main purposes of PeaceInTheStreets is to give a voice-to-the-voiceless in the face of hegemony, whether it be the West as a ‘moral’ superpower, Israel as an occupying force, Arab leaders as non-democratic, Arab nationalism as a form of imperialism, or Middle Eastern society with regards women’s rights.
-These are just some subjects that I have addressed so far and I hope this goes someway to to avoid the tropes that the woes of the Middle East are solely down to the West (and Israel), or the other hand that the problems in the region are due to the local culture.
+Apart from highlighting human rights issues and the associated international law, one of the main purposes of PeaceInTheStreets is to give a voice-to-the-voiceless in the face of hegemony, whether it be the West as a ‘moral’ superpower, Israel as an occupying force, the region’s leaders, Arab nationalism as a form of imperialism, or Middle Eastern society with regards women’s rights.
+These are just some subjects that I have addressed so far and I hope my work goes some way to help diminish the trope that the woes of the Middle East are solely down to the local culture.